apache/incubator-kie-kogito-runtimes/addons/common/events/README.md

 # Kogito Events Addon

-Adds the capability to handle with events use cases on Kogito projects.
-Please find out more in the following sections of our official documentation:
+The Kogito Events add-on adds the capability to handle use cases with events on Kogito projects.
+See the following documentation sections to find out more.

 - [Kogito runtime events](https://docs.jboss.org/kogito/release/latest/html_single/#con-kogito-runtime-events_kogito-configuring)
 - [Travel agency tutorial for Kogito services on OpenShift](https://docs.jboss.org/kogito/release/latest/html_single/#con-kogito-travel-agency_kogito-deploying-on-openshift)

 ## Examples

-Please check the following examples to explore more about this capability.
+See the following examples to explore more about this capability.

 ### DMN Event Driven